 The proposed fairness regularizer was applied to four relatively simple graph models.
 A \href{https://pytorch.org/}{\textit{PyTorch}} implementation was sought or implemented for each of them, such that the fairness loss can easily be added.

-\textbf{\textsc{MaxEnt}} \\ We will refer to the \textsc{MaxEnt} model as the maximum entropy graph model under which the expected degree of each node matches its empirical degree \cite{de2011maximum}.
+\textbf{\textsc{MaxEnt}}: We will refer to the \textsc{MaxEnt} model as the maximum entropy graph model under which the expected degree of each node matches its empirical degree \cite{de2011maximum}.
 The solution is a simple exponential random graph model \cite{robins2007introduction}.

-\textbf{\textsc{Dot-product}} \\ Given a set of embeddings, one for every node, taking the \textsc{dot-product} an embedding pair is a straightforward way to perform link prediction \cite{hamilton2017representation}.
+\textbf{\textsc{Dot-Product}}: Given a set of embeddings, one for every node, taking the \textsc{Dot-Product} an embedding pair is a straightforward way to perform link prediction \cite{hamilton2017representation}.
 In this simple model, the `decoder' for edge $(i, j)$ is the dot product operator, while the `encoder' for node $i$ just looks up its representation in a learned table of embeddings.

-\textbf{\textsc{CNE}} \\ A method that combines both the \textsc{MaxEnt} model and the \textsc{dot-product} decoder is the \textit{Conditional Network Embedding} (\textsc{CNE}) model \cite{kang2018conditional}.
-Instead of the dot-product, it `decodes' the distance between nodes $(i, j)$.
+\textbf{\textsc{CNE}}: A method that combines both the \textsc{MaxEnt} model and the \textsc{Dot-Product} decoder is the \textit{Conditional Network Embedding} (\textsc{CNE}) model \cite{kang2018conditional}.
+Instead of the Dot-Product, it `decodes' the distance between nodes $(i, j)$.
 Moreover, it uses the \textsc{MaxEnt} model as a prior distribution over the graph data.

-\textbf{\textsc{GAE}} \\ Finally, the Graph Auto-Encoder (GAE) \cite{kipf2016variational} is also a \textsc{dot-product} model, though it uses a Graph Convolutional Network (GCN) as its encoder.
-As such, it is a simple example of a graph neural network \cite{wu2020comprehensive}.
+\textbf{\textsc{GAE}}: The Graph Auto-Encoder (GAE) \cite{kipf2016variational} is also a \textsc{Dot-Product} model, though it uses a Graph Convolutional Network (GCN) as its encoder.
+As such, it is an example of a graph neural network \cite{wu2020comprehensive}.
 In our implementation we used two layers for the GCN and used the identity matrix as the node feature matrix.